“Autism is part of my child, it’s not everything he is. My child is so much more than a diagnosis.”

 - The movements help with body identification, developing fine and gross motor skills and with following directions.

 We try to maintain consistency with the songs and activities we use in our Sensory Storytime sessions.
 The repetition builds familiarity and provides the predictability children with autism require.
-Sessions generally last 5-6 weeks with one meeting every other week.
+Sessions generally last 5-6 weeks with one meeting a week.

 Two universally known songs that are always big hits are Twinkle, Twinkle Little Star and Itsy Bitsy Spider.
 The finger movements used with the songs help build fine motor skills and enhance focus.